pankaj22-7/PillPal/README.md

-# 📱 PillPal – Smart Medication Assistant (Demo App)
+# 📱 PillPal – Smart Medication Assistant

 PillPal is a **demo mobile application** built using **Expo (React Native)** to help users track their daily medications with reminders, notifications, camera input, and a clean dashboard UI.
 This project is not production-ready and uses sample/demo data, but it demonstrates **end-to-end mobile app development**, authentication, cloud integration, scheduling, and UI design.